 For example, if a jury determines that an injured motorcyclist should be awarded $100,000 in compensation for their losses, but also determines that the motorcyclist was 20% responsible for the incident, then the motorcyclist will receive $80,000 in compensation.

 If you or somebody you love has been injured in a motorcycle crash caused by the actions of another party in Arizona, contact the team at Torgenson Law for help with your case today.
-Our qualified and experienced attorneys will work diligently to ensure your claim is fully investigated and that you secure maximum compensation for your losses.
+Our qualified and experienced local injury attorneys will work diligently to ensure your claim is fully investigated and that you secure maximum compensation for your losses.
 When you need an Arizona motorcycle accident lawyer, you can contact us for a free consultation of your case by clicking here or calling (602) 759-0012.